15 Genius Hacks for Halloween Pumpkin Carving You’ll Use from Now On

 Give yourself more room to scoop

 If your go-to move for carving a pumpkin is cutting a circular hole around the stem, you’re making your seed scooping job about ten times harder than it could be.
 Instead, cut a large keyhole shape into the pumpkin that starts around the stem and extends down the side, like this.
 You’ll be able to reach your entire arm directly into the pumpkin’s side for effortless scooping and candle-placing.
+This is the history of Halloween.

 OR, start carving from the bottom

 Instead of cutting a hole in the top of your pumpkin, start from the bottom.
 Cut out a circle and throw that piece away for good; this is where your candle will sit, flat on the ground with the pumpkin around it.
-This method also makes scooping easier.
+This pumpkin carving tip also makes scooping easier.
 Thanks to gravity, a sizable chunk of pumpkin guts will fall out right with your bottom hole.
 Caveat: Without a top hole for ventilation, you should only burn a candle for about 30 minutes, or use LED lights instead.
 Plus, check out some pretty no-carve pumpkin decorating ideas to change things up this year.

 Speed up seed removal with an ice cream scoop

 Using an ice cream scoop or large, sturdy spoon will greatly increase your pumpkin seeding speed.
 For lingering stringy bits, finish it off with a fork.
 The less gunk inside, the easier your carving will be.
+Pop on a movie while carving: Choose from one of the 25 best kids’ Halloween movies.

-Don’t use permanent marker
+Don’t use a permanent marker

 Make your initial cut lines with a dry-erase marker first, in case you make a mistake—and we all know the slippery, uneven surface of a pumpkin is a magnet for mistakes.
 These are other tips to help preserve a carved pumpkin.